seslezak/PML-Assignment-Repo/README.md

   52    0.9824228  0.9777640  0.004326004  0.005470536
 ```

-A number of other combinations of folds and numbers of trees were tried.
 The quickest experiment used 5 folds and 25 trees.
 Its accuracy was 0.9822.
 So a lot of speed was gained without giving up accuracy by using a simpler cross-validation method.

 Figure 3:  Random Forest Results, number = 5, ntree = 25
 ```